QuiltMC/rfcs/specification/0002-quilt.mod.json.md

 |--------|----------|
 | Object | False    |

-A loader plugins.
+A loader plugin.
 A plugin is an object with the following keys:
 * class — Points to an implementation of the `LoaderPlugin` interface.
 Can be in either of the following forms:
     * `my.package.MyClass` — A class to be instantiated and used
     * `my.package.MyClass::thing` — A static field containing an instance of a `LoaderPlugin`